theotchlx/A-SABR/exercises/2-contact-segmentation/README.md

 ## Motivation

-**Contact segmentation** is volume management technique that provides for a single contact:
+**Contact segmentation** is a volume management technique that provides for a single contact:
 - Time segmentation of the delay intervals
 - Time segmentation of the rate intervals
 - Time segmentation of the available bandwidth intervals

-In other formats, this would such a **physical contact** would be converted in several **logical contacts**.
+In other formats, such a **physical contact** would be converted in several **logical contacts**.
 With ION, this would be translated to several contacts, one for each data rate interval and several range messages to translate the variation of link delay.

 Contact segmentation allows maintaining a **single logical** contact for each **physical contact**.
 At first glance, this may look like nothing more than a software design convenience, but in fact it was motivated by real operational challenges:
 - **Large bundles and fragmentation**: Bundles that could be transmitted without fragmentation on a physical contact might overlap two or more logical contacts.
 Without segmentation, such bundles risk either being fragmented unnecessarily or scheduled on an alternate route.